Fort Worth Domestic Violence Lawyer

 - Lack of proof beyond a reasonable doubt: The prosecution has the burden of proving your guilt beyond a reasonable doubt.
 If there is a lack of evidence or even the slightest uncertainty that domestic violence was committed, our attorney can employ this defense on your behalf.

 - Lack of probable cause: If the police lacked probable cause to search your person or property and/or arrest you, then they are unauthorized to do so.
-But unfortunately, you may have been searched and arrested anyways, calling for our Tarrant County domestic violence lawyer to argue that the police did not have probable cause.
+But unfortunately, you may have been searched and arrested anyways, calling for our Fort Worth domestic violence lawyer to argue that the police did not have probable cause.

 - It was an accident: Accidents happen all the time, but since they are unintentional, the prosecution cannot satisfy its burden of proving that a domestic violence crime was committed with intent.
 For example, if you accidentally spilled liquid on the floor and your accuser slipped and fell, you are not guilty of domestic violence.

-Our Tarrant County domestic violence attorney does not use the typical “cut-and-dry” approach that many other lawyers employ.
+Our Fort Worth domestic violence attorney does not use the typical “cut-and-dry” approach that many other lawyers employ.
 We understand that everyone’s situation is different, therefore their defense strategies should reflect their individual case as well.
 For 18 years, we have crafted aggressive defenses to domestic violence charges and, as a result, helped countless clients put their cases behind them.

 In Need of Domestic Violence Representation?